Last Updated on October 31, 2022.

-- One must always be prepared for a power outage if you live in an area that’s temperature gets cold or cool in the winter.
+- One must always be prepared for a power outage if you live in an area where the temperature gets cold or cool in the winter.

 - Power outages for long periods in cool weather can be just as dangerous as short power outages in extreme cold.